NikKowPHP/social-brain/chapters/chapter-16.md

 You have arrived at the end of Part II.
 Pause here.
 This is a moment of profound accomplishment.
 You have completed the most intensive part of our investigation and assembled a full toolkit of powerful, science-backed protocols.
 You now hold the conductor's baton.

-You have done the hardest part.
-You have learned the theory and collected the tools.

-For the rest of this book, we are not adding more tools to the bag.
-Instead, we are exploring new and more complex stages on which to use the tools you already have.
+For the rest of this book, we are exploring new and more complex stages on which to use the tools you already have.
 Part III is not about learning; it is about performance.
-We will take your new skills into the team meeting, the asynchronous channel, the family dinner, and the landscape of your own inner world.
+We will take your new skills into the team meeting, the asynchronous channel, and the landscape of your own inner world.

 You are ready.
 You have your baton.
 Now it's time to step onto the stage.